Fluctuationqt/UITests/README.md

 ---
 title: Connecting Eclipse Dirigible with SendGrid SMTP Relay
-description: In this article we are going to setup and use AWS QLDB with Eclipse Dirigible's QLDB API.
+description: In this article we are going to setup and use AWS QLDB with Eclipse Dirigible's QLDB Repository API.
 author: Ivo Yakov
 author_gh_user: https://github.com/Fluctuationqt/
 author_avatar: https://avatars.githubusercontent.com/u/19828259?v=4